UnknownMind602/ViolaTuah/README.md

 ### 2. Backing up your Cpk_List
 In your game files, you can find `cpk_list.cfg.bin` in the data folder.
 Copy it to a safe place and remove it from the game files, we'll need it later!
 ### 3. Dumping your game files
 As you may have noticed when browsing through the game files, many of the files are `.CPK` files, archive files that contain other files.
-In order to get a completely clean game files folder with all of the CPKs extracted, we are going to use Viola's `dump` function.
+In order to get a completely clean game files folder with all of the CPKs extracted, we are going to use ViolaTuah's `dump` function.

-To get started, Click `Dump` in Viola's main menu.
+To get started, Click `Dump` in ViolaTuah's main menu.

 ![img](https://i.imgur.com/wksNdxq.png)